wp-plugins/nvd3-visualisations/readme.txt

 == Changelog ==

+= 1.8.4 =
+Version 1.8.4 -
+Giving input file **mysql** opens standard access to the any valid table of mySQL database.
+Better examples how to use it and other javascript API calls (eq look at examples/js_api_* files).

 = 1.8.3 =
 Version 1.8.3 -
 Option **links** can have javascript calls as a link when you click a segment of chart (eq **javascript:**).
 Chart's calculator works on chart's popup windows properly too.
 Quick tutorial for links use when you clone direct input data from gallery of chart picker.